AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-admin-enhancements.md

 >[!NOTE]
 >
->Available only in `the new Adobe Workfront experience`.
+>Available only in the new Adobe Workfront experience.

-To better orient administrators in the Setup area and to maintain consistency `Adobe Workfront`, we have updated the Setup headers with the following:
+To better orient administrators in the Setup area and to maintain consistency Adobe Workfront, we have updated the Setup headers with the following:

 <ul>
  <li> <p>A large colorful badge marking each Setup page and subpage</p> </li>